nabaz/code-test/README.md

 # code-test

-- To Run Django App Go to ./backend and run python install -r requirements.txt
+- To Run Django App Go to ./backend pip install -r requirements.txt from a virtual environment
 - Create .env file in the root folder and set these values:

 ```